On bi-skew braces and brace blocks: Bi-skew braces and solutions of the Yang--Baxter equation

-Now take $(H,\cdot)=C_2^4$, and let $\psi_2\colon C_2\to \Aut(H)$ be the map which sends the non-trivial element to the automorphism interchanging the first two and the last two coordinates of $H$.
+Now take $(H,\cdot)=C_2^4$, and let $\psi_2\colon C_2\to \Aut(H)$, where still $C_2=\langle x\rangle$, be the map which sends $x$ to the automorphism interchanging the first two and the last two coordinates of $H$.
 In the same way as before we can then obtain a bi-skew brace $B$, and two associated solutions: